iamrazes/elibrary/README.md

 Login Credentials :

-Email : super.admin@admin.com
+Email : admin@example.com

 Password : password

-*Make sure that your XAMPP/Laragon is turned on
+*Make sure that XAMPP/Laragon is turned on

 ## About Laravel